burkeholland/deno-first-look/lessons/getting-to-know/debugging.md

 Click the continue button to finish execution and then close the Dev Tools.

-> Noe that at the time of this writing, this does not work with WSL2 as Chrome/Edge looks for Deno source code in //home/, which is not a valid path on Windows.
+> Note that at the time of this writing, this does not work with WSL2 as Chrome/Edge looks for Deno source code in //home/, which is not a valid path on Windows.

 ## Debugging with VS Code